 Picking a Kayak for Your Dog: What Features Do You Need in a Dog-Friendly Kayak?

 Good kayaking practice for pooches starts as soon as you select a kayak.
 No doubt you have your own personal wants and needs, but if your pooch will be a frequent passenger, make sure his needs are equally weighted when you make your decision.

 - Suitable Maximum Weight Capacity: You need to be mindful of the combined weight of you and your pooch.
-Larger people and big pooches might run into problems, as some kayaks have a weight limit of as low as 250 pounds.
+Larger people and big pooches might run into problems, as some kayaks have a maximum weight capacity of as low as 250 pounds.
 That can be a big problem if you have a mega-sized mutt.

 Introducing Your Dog to a Kayak